 We are Lingen Davies Cancer Fund; we exist to make a positive difference to lives affected by cancer in Shropshire, Telford & Wrekin & Mid Wales.

-We are delighted to launch the Lingen Davies Ruby Appeal – it’s our 40th Anniversary on June 5th 2019, and to celebrate we want to raise £1.25million to make a positive difference to lives affected by cancer in our community.
-The Lingen Davies Ruby Appeal is focused on three key areas of work supporting people throughout their experience of cancer.
-Our appeal themes are: Improving Cancer Prevention and Early Detection We will:
+The Lingen Davies Ruby Appeal focused on three key areas of work supporting people throughout their experience of cancer.
+The appeal theme were: Improving Cancer Prevention and Early Detection

-Enhancing Cancer Treatment Services We will:
+Enhancing Cancer Treatment Services

-Supporting People Living Beyond Cancer We will:
+Supporting People Living Beyond Cancer

-As part of our 40th Anniversary Appeal, we will be raising funds for an MRI Guided Prostate Biopsy Machine.
+As part of our 40th Anniversary Appeal, we raised funds for an MRI Guided Prostate Biopsy Machine.
 Prostate cancer can only be diagnosed by taking samples from the prostate.
 A standard needle biopsy is taken randomly from the prostate, and this can result in patients having repeated biopsies, or the tumour being missed.
 If cancer is still suspected, the patient will be sent for another biopsy with the MRI Guided machine.

 The Scope Guides ‘bolt on’ on to a colonoscope to provide a 3D representation of the shape and position of the endoscope inside the body, making it easier to move around the colon and more comfortable for patients.